-- condition-specific eligibility criteria, as outlined in the relevant guidelines.
+- disease-specific eligibility criteria, as outlined in the relevant guidelines.

 To apply, you must email us:

-- a fully completed initial application form for the specific disease
+- a completed initial application form for the specific disease

 - copies of all required test results as evidence (results must be less than 12 months old)

-- a clinic letter outlining your patient’s recent medical and surgical history, and a general description of their health status.
+- a clinic letter (less than 12 months old) outlining the patient’s recent medical and surgical history, and a general description of their health status.

-We prioritise new or urgent applications.
-If the application is urgent, please mark it ‘Urgent’ and provide the reason in your covering letter.
+We prioritise new applications.
+If the application is urgent, please tell us why in the covering letter and mark it as urgent.

-- check the application is completed correctly and all the required information is there
+- assess the application to confirm it is completed correctly and includes all the required information

 - confirm with Services Australia that the patient is eligible for Medicare

 - compare the individual test results to the specifications in the disease guidelines